Chart Color Schemes

 Employment performance in Rivervale has been broadly consistent with national averages

-Rivervale's workforce is well-educated with manufacturing and industrial sectors strongly represented.
-The unemployment rate was 3.9% in the past year, with an estimated employment growth of 2.1%.
+Rivervale's workforce is highly educated with strong representation in manufacturing and industrial sectors.
+The unemployment rate was 3.9% as of September 2025, with an estimated employment growth of 2.1% over the past year.
+This figure aligns with Greater Perth's unemployment rate of 4.0%.

 Frequently Asked Questions - Employment